 Method 2: Using Rubbing Alcohol

 If you want to lighten your leather and give it a vintage look, this method is for you!
 Using rubbing alcohol, you can lighten and soften the leather giving it a well-worn look.

 First, grab a bottle of rubbing alcohol, a rag, or a brush.
 Now, take your alcohol and apply it to the areas of the leather where you want the lightning to happen.
 As you use the alcohol on the leather, you’ll see it lighten right before your eyes.

-But, the magic happens when you take your rag or brush and rub it into the alcohol you just applied onto the leather.
+But, the magic happens when you rub your rag or brush into the alcohol you just applied onto the leather.
 By rubbing the alcohol into the leather, you’re essentially breaking down the dye on the surface of the leather, which lightens it.
 You can add more layers of alcohol to lighten it more, but keep in mind that this method will change the texture of the leather and make it softer.

 Method 3: Sanding Down the Leather

 If you want to give your leather goods a vintage vibe and create a worn look, then this method is for you!
 Using sandpaper, you can create a worn look on your leather and give it a well-loved look.